 After Chaplinsky, the Supreme Court elaborated on the fighting words doctrine.
 In Terminiello v.
 Chicago (1949), the Court narrowed the fighting words doctrine to speech that would “produce a clear and present danger of a serious intolerable evil that rises above mere inconvenience or annoyance.”
 In this ruling, the Court added context, along with attention to the content of the speech, to determine when the words uttered fall into constitutional protection or government limitation.

-The Court has upheld convictions under the “breach of the peace” idea — such as Feiner v.
-New York (1951) in which speech was not protected when there was a clear and present danger — while overturning convictions under this charge when government actors appeared to be criminalizing the peaceful expression of unpopular views — such as Edwards v.
+The Court has upheld convictions under the “breach of the peace” idea — such as in Feiner v.
+New York (1951), in which speech was not protected when there was a clear and present danger — while overturning convictions under this charge when government actors appeared to be criminalizing the peaceful expression of unpopular views — such as in Edwards v.
 South Carolina (1963).

 Two cases focused on the latter aspect of the fighting words doctrine.